zunath/SWLOR_Wiki/Gameplay/character-creation.md

 title: Character Creation
 description: Brief explanation of character creation
 published: true
-date: 2022-12-05T01:51:25.992Z
+date: 2022-12-05T01:54:15.500Z
 tags: mechanics guides starting
 editor: markdown
 dateCreated: 2021-12-21T00:53:36.316Z
 ---

 # Character Creation
 With many custom mechanics, character creation on SWLOR is quite different from normal NWN.
+As of the summer of 2022, it's also been substantially overhauled, so older players coming back will find things aren't quite the same as they used to be.

 In summary:
 * There are a wide range of different races to choose from.